Towering above Juneau and surrounded by stunning alpine views, Mount Roberts offers one of the most breathtaking vantage points in Southeast Alaska.

 One of the main reasons you would want to ride the tram is to get access to the trails up here.

-You’ll trek through a mossy rainforest and then make your way up on the ridge overlooking the Juneau area.
+You’ll trek through a mossy rainforest before making your way up onto the ridge overlooking the Juneau area.
 You might even spot some deer or goats.
 Of course, you could also spot a bear.

 The higher you go, the more difficult and overgrown the terrain may be.
 So just remember you can venture partially down these trails without getting in over your head.